HeldLab/ProteoSushi/README.md

 Once unpacked (unzipped), we will need to use the terminal (command prompt in Windows) to run ProteoSushi.

-For **MacOS**, use Finder to navigate to the proteosushi folder in the downloaded files.
-Right click (or command click) on the proteosushi folder -> Services -> New Terminal at Folder to open a new terminal in the proteosushi folder.
+For **MacOS**, use Finder to navigate to the 'proteosushi' folder in the downloaded files.
+Right click (or command click) on the 'proteosushi' folder -> Services -> New Terminal at Folder to open a new terminal in the 'proteosushi' folder.
 Run the command
 `python run_proteoSushi.py`
 to start the GUI.